 The number of trypanosomes in peripheral blood is large during the acute phase and readily detected by examining thin or thick smears.
 In contrast, few parasites are present in blood during latent infection or chronic disease.
 Definitive diagnosis may be made by examining aspirates from organs such as lymph nodes.

 Serologic tests including indirect fluorescent antibody (IFA) and enzyme immunoassays (EIA) are sensitive but may yield false-positive results in patients with leishmaniasis or other diseases.
-Other diagnostic approaches include xenodiagnosis (examination of the intestinal contents of laboratory-raised bugs after they take a blood meal from a patient suspected of having Chagas disease) and detection of PCR-amplified parasite DNA in blood or tissue fluids.
+The diagnosis is typically confirmed by RIPA for T. cruzi.
+Other diagnostic approaches include xenodiagnosis (examination of the intestinal contents of laboratory-raised bugs after they take a blood meal from a patient suspected of having Chagas disease) and detection of PCR-amplified parasite DNA in blood or tissue fluids using investigational assays.

-Treatment in the acute stage rapidly reduces parasitemia, shortens the clinical illness, and reduces risk of mortality due to chronic infection.
+Treatment in the acute stage rapidly reduces parasitemia, shortens the clinical illness, reduces risk of mortality, and decreases the likelihood of chronic disease.

 Once the signs of chronic Chagas disease appear, antiparasitic drugs are not helpful.

-Supportive measures include treatment for heart failure, pacemakers for heart block, antiarrhythmic drugs, cardiac transplantation, esophageal dilation, botulinum toxin injection into the lower esophageal sphincter, and GI tract surgery.
+Supportive measures include treatment for heart failure, pacemakers for heart block, antiarrhythmic drugs, cardiac transplantation, esophageal dilation, botulinum toxin injection into the lower esophageal sphincter, and GI tract surgery for megacolon.

 The only effective drugs are